 Here in Michigan, this blooms after our rustica variety.
 The plants are 2 to 3 feet tall with abundant pink flowers.
 The seed heads are large and oval.

 Our original seed stock came from Quebec as a strain that has been cultivated for over a hundred years, first offered by Montreal's W.M.
 Ewing & Company in 1807.

 In addition to the traditional use of tobacco, the leaves can be used to make home-made bug sprays.
 They also serve as a plant to trap tomato hornworms.

 These seeds are extremely small.
-We will measure out 0.3 cc using a powder scoop which provides 250 ~ 300 seeds.
+We measure out 0.3 cc using a powder scoop which provides greater than 200 seeds.